Covid-19 Vaccine Rollout: Covishield to cost Rs 200 per dose, 11 million doses to be shipped in first tranche

 According to SII, a few million doses of Oxford Covid-19 vaccine 'Covishield' will be supplied every week.
 11 million doses may be supplied in the initial lot.

 The Covishield shipment will leave from SII's facility in Pune on Tuesday Morning.
-The vaccine is co-developed by the University of Oxford and British-Swedish company AstraZeneca in collaboration with the SII.
+The Indian vaccine is co-developed by the University of Oxford and British-Swedish company AstraZeneca in collaboration with the SII.

+Each dose of the Oxford vaccine has been priced at Rs 200 and with GST of Rs 10 it would cost Rs 210.
+The HLL Lifecare Limited, a public sector undertaking, issued the supply order on behalf of the Union Health Ministry in the name of Prakash Kumar Singh, Additional Director, Government and Regulatory Affairs at Serum Institute of India (SII).

+The Covishield vaccine doses would be initially shipped to 60 consignment points from where those would be distributed further.

 Corona Vaccine: Over 1 million people in Russia have now been vaccinated with Sputnik V